aliabdellatif0/alisMorseCode/feedback/notes.md

 ### House keeping

+- You have node_modules on your git hub delete them
+  - Your package.json is your list dependencies
+  - You have a .gitignore but you must have added it afterwards.
 - Tidy up code base
   - scss files in a scss folder
   - js files in js folder